ivankruchkoff/media-tags/trunk/readme.txt

 3. The Media Tags Management screen (new!)

 == Changelog ==

+= 2.1.2 =
+* 2009-07-24: Changes include a bug in the SQL Where parsing to display media tags via the site.
+The bug prevented non-authenticated users from seeing the items.
+Correct SQL Where parsing.
+Thanks for Francisco Ernesto Teixeira for find this issue and reporting it http://www.codehooligans.com/2009/07/15/media-tags-20-released/#comment-42663

 = 2.1.1 =
 * 2009-07-23: Changes to fix relative paths when WordPress is not installed into the root.
 Thanks to Ilan Y. Cohen for the tip on this bug.